jeffriley/COMPAS-docs-test/docs/_build/html/_sources/standard-logfile-record-specification-stellar.rst.txt

    * - COMPAS variable:
      - BaseStar::m_Lambdas.kruckowBottom
    * - Description:
-     - Envelope binding energy parameter lambda calculated as per :doc:`Kruckow et al. (2016) <references>` with the alpha exponent set to −1.
-Spectrum fit to the region bounded by the upper and lower limits as shown in :doc:`Kruckow et al. (2016) <references>`, Fig. 1.
+     - Envelope binding energy parameter lambda calculated as per :cite:`Kruckow2016` with the alpha exponent set to −1.
+Spectrum fit to the region bounded by the upper and lower limits as shown in :cite:`Kruckow2016`, Fig. 1.
    * - Header Strings:
      - Kruckow_Bottom, Kruckow_Bottom(1), Kruckow_Bottom(2), Kruckow_Bottom(SN), Kruckow_Bottom(CP)